 I am so bad I remember things I have no interest in.
 I never got history, but Odessa had a short history, fortunately.
 That is because the city was founded just 230 years ago.
 And that’s the beauty of it: it all looks like the same architect design all of its buildings because mostly, that’s what happened.
 Thank you Russian Empress Catherina Empress for your kind heart, and for Odessa.

 There are some funny touristic trains/busses providing tours for lazy tourists.
-Like I was, because after I arrived in Odessa, I walked for 4h and got really tired.
+Like I was because after I arrived in Odessa, I walked for 4h and got really tired.
 So it is nice to just sit and explore the city.
 They have guides who speak also English.

-The Instagram places
+Instagram places in Odessa, Ukraine

 The architecture of the entire city is very Instagramable, and it is hard to put your camera away.
 But please do take some time just to admire, not to take pictures of everything, because it will be impossible to do so, and every street is worth a picture.